pnxtech/Hydra4Net-Development/Hydra4NET/README.md

 Replace the following values above:

-- replace the `hydra.serviceName` with the name of your service.
+- Replace the `hydra.serviceName` with the name of your service.
 - `hydra.serviceIP` is optional and will be auto-detected at run-time by Hydra4Net.
 - `hydra.servicePort` is the port your service will listen on.
 Note, that if your service doesn't offer an API or listen on a port then you can set this to 0.
 - `hydra.serviceType` is the type of service you are running.
 This field is largely for descriptive purposes when reviewing via the optional [HydraRouter](https://github.com/pnxtech/hydra-router) API and messaging gateway or while debugging entries in Redis.
 This field may be blank.
 - `hydra.serviceDescription` is a description of your service.
 This field is largely for descriptive purposes for cases similar to those of `hydra.serviceType`.
 This field may be blank.
 - You can ignore the `hydra.plugins` branch for now.
 This is for future use.
 - Update the `hydra.redis` branch with the `host`, `port` and `db` of the Redis server you will use for Hydra4Net.
 Note the hostname can be an IP address or DNS name.
+Also you can use a mask pattern to allow Hydra4Net to select from a range of IPs.
+To use that specify a pattern such as "10.0.0.*" to restrict IP selection.
+Note, this is useful when containerizing your microservice.

 3. Ensure that your app is async for Hydra4Net to keep running.
 In the `testrig` project this is done by using `Microsoft.Extensions.Hosting` as shown here: